mesg-foundation/engine/README.md

 # Services

-Services are build and [share by the community](https://github.com/mesg-foundation/awesome).
-They are small and reusable pieces of code that grouped together allow developers to build incredible application with ease.
+Services are build and [shared by the community](https://github.com/mesg-foundation/awesome).
+They are small and reusable pieces of code that, when grouped together, allow developers to build incredible applications with ease.

-You can develop a service for anything you want, as long as it can run inside Docker.
+You can develop a service for absolutely anything you want, as long as it can run inside Docker.
 Check the [documentation to create your own services](https://docs.mesg.tech/service).

-Services implement two types of communications: executing tasks and submitting events.
+Services implement two types of communication: executing tasks and submitting events.

 ### Executing Tasks

 Tasks have multiple input parameters and multiple outputs with varying data.
 A task is like a function with inputs and outputs.

-Let's take an example of a task that send a email:
+Let's take an example of a task that sends a email:

 The task accepts as inputs: `receiver`, `subject` and `body`.

-The task could returns 2 different outputs.
+The task could return 2 different outputs.

 The first possible output is `success` with an empty object `{}` as data, meaning that the email has been sent with success

 The second possible output is `error` with for eg, `{ "reason": "email invalid" }` as data.

-This way, the application can easily check the type of output and react properly.
+This way, the application can easily check the type of output and react appropriately.

 Check out the documentation for more information on [how to create tasks](https://docs.mesg.tech/service/listen-for-tasks).

 ### Submitting Events

-Services can also submit event to MESG Core.
-It's allow a two way communication with MESG Core and Applications.
+Services can also submit events to MESG Core.
+They allow two-way communication with MESG Core and Applications.

 Let's say the service is a HTTP webserver.
 An event could be submitted when the webserver receives a request with the request's payload as the event's data.
 The service could also submit a specific event for every route of your API.